lfelberg/confinement/python/README.md

 **usage**: `python plot_2d_heat.py runS_L_It_graph*.dat`

 **Outputs**: Will produce a series of plots, one for each snapshot in the dat file.

+## plot_gr.py

+This will plot a series of curves for g(r).

+**usage**: `python plot_gr.py csvStart nsep nlen niter sep1 sep2... len1 len2... iter1 iter2... ext datLoc`

+Should output a plot of the multiple datasets.

 ## plot_vs_x.py